Framework

 Native-First

 Built entirely on Swift and SwiftUI.
-No bridging layers, no cross-platform abstractions, no serialization overhead.
-Forsetti is a native Apple framework that integrates directly with the platform toolchain — Xcode, Swift Package Manager, and Apple developer workflows.
+No bridging layers and no cross-platform abstractions — Forsetti is a native Apple framework that integrates directly with the platform toolchain: Xcode, Swift Package Manager, and Apple developer workflows.

 Contract-First